 The highest governing body of the EEB is the General Assembly where all the member organizations are represented.
 The statutes specify that all full members (those with decision-making power) must be 'independent of any commercial, industrial or party political influence or interest' (Art.
-51).
-These criteria are applied by the General Assembly in relation to organizations applying for EEB membership.
-More specifically, when an organization applies to join the EEB, the Management Committee appoints two scrutineers to assess the application (including the fulfilment of the independence criteria) and report to the Board which in turn makes a recommendation to the General Assembly.
+5.1).
+These criteria are applied by the General Assembly in relation to organizations applying for EEB membership (see section 4.15 below for more information on the membership application process).
 With respect to existing members, it would be open to the Board, the Secretary General or any member organization to raise a concern over whether a member continues to meet the above criteria, ultimately by bringing the issue to the attention of the General Assembly, though this has not happened in recent years.

-As regards other levels of the organization, the Board adopted an anti-corruption policy at its meeting on 1-2 June 2014.
+As regards other levels of the organization, the Board has adopted an anti-corruption policy.
 Through this policy, the EEB commits to a strict zero-tolerance policy on corruption.
 Specifically, the EEB commits to:

-- tackle all instances of both high-level and low-level mismanagement and corruption with equal conviction; - deploy resources to fight corruption in a targeted and efficient manner;

-- respond quickly and professionally to indications of mismanagement and corruption; - ensure sufficient anti-corruption capabilities.
+- tackle all instances of both high-level and low-level mismanagement and corruption with equal conviction; - deploy resources to fight any corruption in a targeted and efficient manner; - respond quickly and professionally to any indications of mismanagement or corruption; - ensure sufficient anti-corruption capabilities.